What Is Not Covered by the HIPAA Privacy Rule?

 - The past, present or future payment for the provision of health care to the individual

-What Information Is Not Covered Under the HIPAA Privacy Rule?
+What Information Is Not Protected by the HIPAA Privacy Rule?

 Certain information and disclosures of PHI are excluded from the HIPAA Privacy Rule.
 These are as follows: